gautamvis/Armenia-Project/README.md

 Contains code to create a dictionary of unique words and to train and run classifier

-**Note: Train csv files must include headings "Category" and "Text".
+Training CSV files must include headings "Category" and "Text".
 A blank is equivalent to "N/A" in the Category column.

 CSV files to be classified must include headings "URL" and "Text".

+Must be run in order: create_corpus_dict.py,  train_classifier.py, run_classifier.py**

-CSV files must be well formed and cannot include blank rows**
+**Note: Ensure all CSV files are well formed, have no special/hidden characters in first row, and don't include blank rows**

-####Files:

-create_corpus_dict.py
+#### Files:

+*create_corpus_dict.py*

 Arguments(2+): number of input training csv files, list of training csv files

 Outputs corpus_dict.pkl which contains a dictionary of all the words in the corpus

-train_classifier.py
+*train_classifier.py*

 Arguments(2+): number of input training csv files, list of training csv files

 	Ex. $ python train_classifer.py 2 /path/to/train_file_1.csv /path/to/train_file_2.csv

-	Requires corpus_dict.pkl to be in directory

 Outputs trained_classifiers.pkl

-run_classifier.py
+*run_classifier.py*

 Arguments(2+): number of input csv files, list of training csv files

-	Requires trained_classifiers.pkl to be in directory
+		Ex. $ python run_classifier.py 2 /path/to/input_file_1.csv

 Outputs predictions, with likelihood that the article is relevant

+*english_preprocessor.py*

+Contains functions to preprocess text from news articles before running classifier

+*porterstemmer.py*

+Contains stemmer function used for preprocessing

+*englishstopwords.txt*

+Contains stopwords used for preprocessing

 ### Datasets